yochaigal/cairn/wip/2e/how-does-variable-diffiuctly-work.md

 **Warden**: _"You grab a fistful of dust off the ground in front of you and toss it straight into your opponent's face.
 He staggers backwards, and appears unable to defend himself as he fights to clear the grit from his eyes!."_

 > The Wood Troll loses a turn as he tries to remove the dust from his face.
-Until he does, he also has only 0 HP.
+Until he succeeds he also has only 0 HP.

 **Freya**: _"I know I should run for it... but I can't help but take advantage of this situation.
 I'd like to introduce this fellow to the Twins._"